ZCMI: History

 Even though the Church of Jesus Christ of Latter-day Saints (LDS Church) had been headquartered in Salt Lake City for some twenty years by that time, they were despised by the surrounding community, as Young had disparaged non-Mormon merchants who had engaged in price gouging on necessities, and encouraged boycotting these businesses in 1866.
 Business owners who were LDS Church members were routinely charged higher prices by wholesalers who discovered they were dealing with church members.

 Partly because of the impending completion of the railroad, and partly to create a more fair business atmosphere, it was Young's idea to encourage businesses owned by LDS Church members to band together under one roof.
 By pooling their resources, they were able to make larger orders to sell materials and goods exclusively (at the time) to fellow LDS Church members.

 ZCMI was formally organized in 1868 and incorporated for a 25-year renewable contract in 1870.
 The central component of this was the LDS Church's purchase of the Eagle Emporium, a conglomerate of mercantile companies owned by William Jennings.

-ZCMI became a formidable business force, eventually manufacturing its own line of boots and shoes, and a line of work clothes.
-It also sold everything from housing needs, lumber, nails, and the like, to household needs such as fabric, needles, thread, food preservation products, furniture, and draperies, even some beauty products; nearly everything the pioneers needed to survive and thrive.
+ZCMI expanded, eventually manufacturing its own line of boots and shoes, and a line of work clothes.
+It also sold a wide range from lumber to food preservation products and even some beauty products.